kikkipedia/KomputerStore/Readme.md

-# KomputerStore :computer: :money_with_wings:
+# Vanilla JS KomputerStore :computer: :money_with_wings:

 Dynamic web page using Vanilla JS

 The app has three areas:
 - Work, where you can earn money through working